Non-commutative probability and non-commutative processes: Introduction

 \subsection{Non-commutative probability}

-In classical probability theory, a \textit{probability space} is a triple $ \left( \Omega ,F,P\right) $ where $\Omega $ (the sample space) is the set of all possible outcomes, $F$ (the set of events) is a $\sigma -$algebra of subsets of $\Omega $ and $P$ is a countably additive function from $F$ to $ \left[ 0,1\right] $ assigning probabilities to the events.
+In classical probability theory, a \textit{probability space} is a triple $ \left( \Omega ,F,P\right) $ where $\Omega $ (the sample space) is the set of all possible outcomes, $F$ (the set of events) a $\sigma -$algebra of subsets of $\Omega $ and $P$ a countably additive function from $F$ to $ \left[ 0,1\right] $ assigning probabilities to events.

-Let $\mathcal{H=}L^{2}\left( \Omega ,P\right) $ be the Hilbert space of square-integrable functions on $\Omega $.
-In $\mathcal{H}$ consider the set of \textit{indicator functions} $X_{B}=I_{\left\{ x\in B\right\} }$, with $ x\in \Omega $ and $B\in F$.
-Given an unit vector \textbf{1} in $\mathcal{H}$ , the \textit{law} of $X_{B}$ is the probability measure
+Let $H\mathcal{=}L^{2}\left( \Omega ,P\right) $ be the Hilbert space of square-integrable functions on $\Omega $.
+In $H$ consider the set of \textit{ indicator functions} $X_{B}=I_{\left\{ x\in B\right\} }$, with $x\in \Omega $ and $B\in F$.
+Given an unit vector \textbf{1} in $H$, the \textit{law} of $ X_{B}$ is the probability measure